-The main thing I want you to recognize in all of this is that we have gathered several pieces of data into a single structure.
+The main thing I want you to recognize in all of this is that, just as we did in VBScript, we have gathered several pieces of related data into a single structure called Address.

 JavaScript provides a slightly strange name for its structure format, namely function!
 Now functions are normally associated with operations not collections of data however in JavaScript's case it can cover either.
 To create our address object in JavaScript we do this: